Young Mother Shot Outside Millikan High School In Long Beach To Be Taken Off Life Support; Safety Officer Placed On Leave

 “I just want justice for my girl, my baby mama, my love of my life that I can’t get back ever again,” her boyfriend Rafeul Chowdhury said tearfully.
 “I don’t know what to do with my 5-month-old son.”

 Rodriguez was shot in the head by a Long Beach Unified School District public safety officer, after intervening in a fight between her and a 15-year-old girl outside the campus.
-The officer, who was not identified, has been placed on paid leave as Long Beach Police Department investigates what happened.
+The officer has been placed on paid leave as Long Beach Police Department investigates what happened.

 “One of the bullets went through the door, I could have been shot in the rib,” Shahriear Chowdhury, who was sitting in the rear passenger seat, said.
 “The other went through the window where it got Mona.”